Who Is Demi Lovato?

 Early Life and Career

-Singer and actress Demi Lovato was born on August 20, 1992, in Albuquerque, New Mexico.
-Lovato's mother, Dianna Lovato, was a former country music recording artist and Dallas Cowboys Cheerleader.
+Demetria Devonne Lovato was born on August 20, 1992, in Albuquerque, New Mexico.
+Lovato's mother, Dianna, is a former country music recording artist and Dallas Cowboys Cheerleader.
 Lovato is the middle child of three sisters.
 Her older sister, Dallas, is also a singer and actress, and her younger sister, Madison, was born in 2002.

 Disney Star: 'Camp Rock' to 'Sonny with a Chance'

-In 2007, Demi Lovato began working with the Disney Channel.
-First she got a part on a short television show called As The Bell Rings.
-Her role on that ended, however, when Lovato was cast as Mitchie Torres in the starring role of the Disney Channel movie Camp Rock.
-While filming Camp Rock, Demi Lovato began also recording three songs with the pop group the Jonas Brothers for the film's soundtrack.
+In 2007, Lovato began working with the Disney Channel.
+First, she got a part on a short television show called As The Bell Rings.
+Her role on that ended, however, when Lovato was cast as Mitchie Torres in the starring role of the Disney Channel movies Camp Rock and Camp Rock 2: The Final Jam.

 In 2008, Lovato covered the Academy Award-nominated song, "That's How You Know" from Enchanted on the DisneyMania 6 album.
-Later on in 2008, she began filming her second Disney Channel Original Movie, Princess Protection Program.
+Later on, in 2008, she began filming the Disney Channel Original Movie, Princess Protection Program.
 The film was made in Puerto Rico and Lovato co-starred with her then-good friend Selena Gomez.

 Lovato was the star of her own Disney Channel television show called Sonny with a Chance.
 The series debuted in 2009, becoming one of the channel's most popular programs and making Lovato one of its brightest stars.
 Sonny with a Chance ran until 2011.